DEADLINE: SEPTEMBER 30 (FALL ENTRY); FEBRUARY 28 (SPRING ENTRY)

 23. Can I be exempt from these requirements?

 Yes, the state grants age exemptions for the MMR (students born before 1/1/57), and religious and medical exemptions.
-For religious exemptions, you must write a statement, signed and dated, explaining how the vaccine conflicts with your religious beliefs.
+For religious exemptions, you must write a statement, signed and dated, that the vaccine conflicts with your religious beliefs.
 For medical exemptions, your physician must state that the immunization is medically inadvisable, and he must state why.
 All students who receive exemptions are required to leave class/campus during the duration of an outbreak and are required to sign a waiver.
 Also, medically-exempt students must submit yearly updated medical documentation.

 24. Can I obtain a copy of my records?